To historic preservationists, the Thomas Point Shoal Lighthouse was a tempting fixer-upper.

 If no qualified parties are interested, federal officials say, some of the lighthouses might be sold.
 The buyers would still have to renovate them but would not be required to open them to visitors.

-The lights -- all the ones along the Chesapeake are automated and lack resident keepers -- will still shine.
-They will be maintained by the U.S. Coast Guard, even after the houses underneath are transferred.
+The lights themselves -- all the ones along the Chesapeake are automated now and without resident keepers -- will still shine.
+They will be maintained by the U.S. Coast Guard, even after the houses underneath are transferred to new owners.

-Federal officials said the idea is to keep the Coast Guard, strapped with homeland-security responsibilities, from having to spend to keep up the buildings.
+Federal officials said the idea is to free the Coast Guard, which is strapped with homeland security responsibilities, from having to pay for the buildings' upkeep.

 "They just don't have millions and millions of dollars to spend on historic preservation," said Dan Smith, a lighthouse expert for the U.S. Department of the Interior.